chyna-gvng/alu-interview/rain/README.md

 ### Interview
-Readme file for the *minimum_operations* directory.
+Readme file for the *rain* directory.
 Highlight: Interview